Prathyusha-Guduru/Prathyusha-Guduru/README.md

 - 💬 Ask me about well maybe python and basic data structures.
 - 📫 How to reach me: prathyushaguduru28@gmail.com
 - 😄 Pronouns: She/Her
+- ⚡ Fun fact: Just google if you need one.

 <!--